JHart96/bisonR/README.md

 ## Installation

 bisonR isn't currently on CRAN, but it can be installed from GitHub.
-To do this, make sure you have the `devtools` package installed.
+To do this, make sure you have the `remotes` package installed.
 Then run the following command:

 ```
-devtools::install_github("JHart96/bisonR")
+remotes::install_github("JHart96/bisonR")
 ```